mondeja/project-config/docs/reference/plugins.rst

    Return a list of the lines in the string, breaking at line boundaries using the method :py:meth:`str.splitlines`.

    .. versionadded:: 0.5.0

-.. function:: strip(string: str[, chars: str]) -> str

-   Return a stripped version of the string using :py:meth:`str.strip`.

-   .. versionadded:: 0.5.0